ooyala/barkeep/README.markdown

 [Installing Barkeep](https://github.com/ooyala/barkeep/wiki/Installing-Barkeep) wiki page for instructions and a one-step shell script.

-If you'd like to take Barkeep for a test-drive first you can run quickly install it on a Vagrant VM.
+If you'd like to take Barkeep for a test-drive first or set up local development on your own machine you can quickly install it on a Vagrant VM.
 See the [Vagrant](https://github.com/ooyala/barkeep/wiki/Vagrant) wiki page for details.

 ### Docs